-As breakfast started, Al ask me how I was doing.
+As breakfast started, Al asked me how I was doing.
 I said fine and followed up with a question.
 Later for the nice pleasantries and hollow conversation about sports and the weather as men often do.
 I asked him, what do I have to do to get ahead here at Disney?
-He said to me, that I needed to know who I was and why I was here.
+He said to me that I needed to know who I was and why I was here.
 Well, I just gave him the computer screen stare and said thank you.
 In the back of my mind, I was saying, Seriously?
 Is that it?
 I was waiting for some profound Mufasa wisdom, something to help both Simba and myself.
-Needless to say, I nodded and said thank you.
+I nodded and said thank you.

 It took almost ten years later to comprehend what he was really saying.
 I may have been slow, but I am worth waiting on.
 His statement to me simply meant the greatest disappointment in life is not death.
 The greatest disappointment is being alive and not knowing why.
 Here I was at the 14th most recognized brand in the world, according to Interbrand, and didn’t have a clue as to why.
 That day is when I quit doing my normal job and started doing a little more.
 I had to listen, learn, and lean in.
 When I left Disney to venture out on my own, I realized that I wasn’t doing it to just to make money but to find the next chapter of meaning.

 Create a Personal Board of Directors I was planning to quit Disney after 90 days.
 I joined them after working in a small company with just a 100 employees to now working at the happiest place on Earth with over 55,000 people working within 47 square miles.
 Being overwhelmed was an understatement.
 One day, I received a phone call from Janis Petrie, the Disney recruiter who was instrumental in hiring me.
 She wanted to see how I was doing.
 I told her that I was planning to quit.
 She then said to me that everything I needed to succeed at Disney was not written in the employee handbook.